 The British Government publishes the Albermarle report about the need for better leisure facilities for teenagers.
 This results in many YMCAs beginning youth clubs to promote young people’s personal development.

 YMCA George Williams College is established in London, providing training programmes for professional youth workers.
 Today, the college is one of the leading trainers in informal education.

-During the 1970s, the YMCA increases its emphasis on young people most in need, focusing on homelessness and unemployment.
+During the 1970s, YMCA increases its emphasis on young people most in need, focusing on homelessness and unemployment.

 YMCA Training for Life is launched, in response to high unemployment among young people.
 This results in the creation of YMCA Training – one of the UK’s leading vocational training organisations.
 YMCA Training has supported over a million people to date.

-Y Care International, the overseas development agency of the YMCA in the UK and Ireland is established.
+Y Care International, the overseas development agency of YMCA in the UK and Ireland is established.
 Today it supports projects for vulnerable young people in over 20 countries worldwide.

 Today it works with young men and women regardless of race, religion or culture.
-In every corner of the world, the YMCA is helping young people to build a future.
+In every corner of the world, YMCA is helping young people to build a future.